 Kurosaki

-"Regarding the network of community music activity groups, I would like to become a member of the network that can exchange opinions with activity groups that have participated in the project and community music activity groups, share information on how to continue their activities, and communicate their voices so that social support grants can be continuously obtained, and eventually lead to policy recommendations.
+"In order to exchange opinions with the activity groups that participated in the project and the organizations that conduct community music, share information on how to continue their activities, and deliver such voices so that social support subsidies can be obtained continuously, Eventually, I would like to become a member of a network that can lead to policy recommendations.

-This time, we were able to pay the lecturers and staff according to the project budget by being selected as a social support grant.
-The realization of the project provided us with an opportunity to reconsider what social support is all about, and it also brought to light issues that need to be addressed.
+By being selected for the social support subsidy this time, we were able to pay the lecturers and staff according to the project budget.
+The realization of the project provided an opportunity to think again about what social support is, and the issues were highlighted.

-The need for continuous funding, a network of organizations, and a hub to bring them together.
-There needs to be a network of information and a hub that connects beneficiaries, providers, and organizations where organizations that want to implement and people who want to participate can access information.
-We cannot afford for a private company to become a hub, and we want Arts Council Tokyo to become that hub.
-We want them to play a role in attracting funding, matching beneficiaries with donors, and educating practitioners."
+It is the need to secure ongoing funding for activities, networks with various organizations, and hubs to bring it together.
+There must be a network to obtain information and a hub that connects beneficiaries, providers, and organizations to obtain information.
+We can't afford a private operator to be a hub, and we want Arts Council Tokyo to be that hub.
+I want them to play a role in obtaining funds, matching beneficiaries with providers, and educating practitioners."

 Kurosaki